What are Primary Sources?

 (Source- Michigan State Libraries)

-Remember to evaluate the websites that you find for the C.R.A.A.P. test.
+Remember to evaluate the websites that you find.

 Use "phrase searching" by putting your keywords inside " "